teozern1/tp/docs/DeveloperGuide.md

 * 2a.
 The module does not exist.

   * 3a1.
-AddressBook shows an error message informing the user.
+TAssistant shows an error message informing the user.

   Use case ends.